The Shipping Law Review: Singapore

 Importantly, the Bills of Lading Act also provides for the transfer of liabilities under a bill of lading or any carriage document to which the Act applies.
 The Bills of Lading Act covers not just the transfer of rights or liabilities of bills of lading but also sea waybills and ship's delivery orders.
 In Singapore, the transfer of bill of lading rights and liabilities is regulated by this Act; it is essentially a re-enactment of the UK Carriage of Goods by Sea Act 1992.
 The Singapore courts take a stringent view of the principle of the bill of lading being a document of title.
 There is very little scope for the carrier to defend a misdelivery claim under Singapore law, as exemplified in decisions at the High Court and Court of Appeal levels.46 Examples in which misdelivery claims have been successfully defended usually centre around the claimant's failure to prove title to sue.
 For completeness, the Singapore Court of Appeal APL Co Pte Ltd v.
 Voss Peer47 has extended the presentation rule to straight bills of lading as well.

 However, there may be rare instances where a bill of lading may not be considered a document of title or a contract of carriage.
 In the 2016 High Court decision of The 'Star Quest',48 the High Court held, among other things, that it was at least arguable that the bills of lading could not be relied on as contractual documents, and that their express terms indicated that they did not operate as documents of title required for the delivery of the bunkers.
 The bills of lading stated that the bunkers were 'bound for bunkers for ocean-going vessels'.
 As no destination or range of destinations was specified, the High Court's view was that the contract of carriage would be too uncertain to be enforceable.
-Further, notwithstanding that the bills of lading bore the common notation 'one of which is accomplished, the others to stand void', they specifically contemplated delivery of the bunkers to multiple ocean-going vessels, and it would have been unworkable to have expected delivery of each sub-parcel to be accomplished only against production of a single set of the bills of lading.
+Furthermore, notwithstanding that the bills of lading bore the common notation 'one of which is accomplished, the others to stand void', they specifically contemplated delivery of the bunkers to multiple ocean-going vessels, and it would have been unworkable to have expected delivery of each sub-parcel to be accomplished only against production of a single set of the bills of lading.

 In The 'Yue You 902' and another matter, the Singapore High Court had the opportunity to consider the defence of whether the plaintiff had consented to the carrier discharging the cargo without presentation of the bills of lading in a misdelivery claim.49 On the facts, the High Court found that the act of delivery against a letter of indemnity to a person who is not entitled to delivery under the bill of lading does not cause the bill to be spent.
-Further, the Court held that even if the bills of lading were considered spent, the plaintiff bank would have obtained the rights of suit as the loan from the plaintiff was 'a transaction in pursuance of the sale contract' within the ambit of Section 2(2) of the Singapore Bills of Lading Act.
+Furthermore, the Court held that even if the bills of lading were considered spent, the plaintiff bank would have obtained the rights of suit as the loan from the plaintiff was 'a transaction in pursuance of the sale contract' within the ambit of Section 2(2) of the Singapore Bills of Lading Act.

 Apart from bringing a claim in contract, Singapore law, again as exemplified by decisions at the High Court, also recognises and applies common law principles of bailment and tortious duties of negligence and conversion (as the case may be) to supplement a cargo claimant's rights to claim.
 This can be crucial when, in a given case, the cargo claimant is unable to prove title to sue in contract under a bill of lading.50 The Singapore High Court visited this issue in Wilmar Trading Pte Ltd v.
 Heroic Warrior Inc, in which it was held that although there was no contract of carriage between the shipowner and the cargo interests (as the bills of lading to be issued were the charterer's bills of lading), the plaintiff cargo interests could sue the defendant shipowners under the tort of negligence as a free-on-board buyer of the palm oil products, following the decision of the Singapore Court of Appeal in NTUC Foodfare Co-operative Ltd v.
 SIA Engineering Co Ltd and another,51 which had rejected the decision in Leigh and Sillavan Ltd v.
 Aliakmon Shipping Co,52 and held that there was no legal requirement of proving ownership or possessory interest in cargo to bring a claim in negligence for loss flowing from the damage.
 The Court also found that the defendant owed the plaintiff a duty of care as carriers.